Aorounga crater: Description

 The crater is accompanied by two nearby circular features revealed by Space Shuttle SIR-C radar.
 These may be related impact craters, and if correct, Aorounga may be part of a crater chain.
 On the assumption that this hypothesis is correct, the exposed Aorounga crater is sometimes referred to as Aorounga South.
-The central highland, or peak, of the crater is surrounded by a small sand-filled trough; this in turn is surrounded by a larger circular trough.
+The central highland, or peak, of the crater is surrounded by a small sand-filled trough; this, in turn, is surrounded by a larger circular trough.
 Linear rock ridges alternating with light orange sand deposits cross the image from upper left to lower right; these are called yardangs by geomorphologists.
 Yardangs form by wind erosion of exposed rock layers in a unidirectional wind field.
-The wind blows from the north-east at Aorounga, and sand dunes formed between the yardangs are actively migrating to the south-west.
+The wind blows from the northeast at Aorounga, and sand dunes formed between the yardangs are actively migrating to the southwest.